iboxdb/ftserver/README.md

 Deploy to tomcat/jetty

-if using OpenJDK, use OpenJDK 11+ for better GC
+for OpenJDK, to use OpenJDK 11+ for better GC
 ```